How to complete your identity check

 University staff will process the documents and will contact you by email if they need to obtain any additional information.
 If no further information is needed:

-British/EU/EEA students: You will receive an email invitation to book a time to collect your Student Card.
-The booking takes place through EventBrite.
+UK and Ireland/EU/EEA/Swiss students: You will receive an email invitation to book a time to collect your Student Card.
+The booking is done through EventBrite.

-If you have also completed online registration, and have an approved Student Loan, a notification will be sent from the University to the Student Loans Company to allow any support or payments to be released.
+If you have also completed online registration, and have an approved Student Loan, a notification will be sent from the University to the Student Loans Company to allow any support or payments to be released on your scheduled payment dates.

 International students: If you need to collect your BRP from the University of Leeds, you will receive an email invitation to book a time to collect your Student Card and BRP.
-This invitation will be sent after the University has received and processed your BRP, and this has been checked against the documents you have uploaded online.
+This invitation will be sent after the University has received and processed your BRP, and this has been checked against the documents you have uploaded in your online identity check.
 It can take around a week for your BRP to be processed after it reaches the University, so do not worry if you don’t receive an invitation straight away; please be patient.

 Students not based on campus